SanaShahSyeda/springcore-Implementation/README.md

  + 	@PostConstruct: for init() method
  + 	@PreDestroy: for destroy() method.
  + 	Note that both the @PostConstruct and @PreDestroy annotations are part of Java EE.
 If you are using java 9 and above, add an additional dependency in “pom.xml” to use these annotations.
 * 	Annotations are disabled by default, to enable annotations
-+  o	All annotations:“<context:annotation-config>”
++  All annotations:“<context:annotation-config>”
-+  o	Only @PostConstruct and @PreDestroy:<bean class="org.springframework.context.annotation.CommonAnnotationBeanPostProcessor"/>”
++  	Only @PostConstruct and @PreDestroy:<bean class="org.springframework.context.annotation.CommonAnnotationBeanPostProcessor"/>”